IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Requirements.md

 The [DFHDPLOY](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/applications/deploying/dfhdploy_overview.html) utility is provided with IBM CICS Transaction Server (CICS) and is required to run the [`zowe cics-deploy push bundle`](cdp-CLIReadMe#push--p), [`zowe cics-deploy deploy bundle`](cdp-CLIReadMe#deploy--d--dep), and [`zowe cics-deploy undeploy bundle`](cdp-CLIReadMe#undeploy--u--udep) commands.
 These commands start DFHDPLOY with a script to perform deploy and undeploy operations.

+### CICSPlex System Manager

-CICSPlex System Manager \(CPSM\) is provided with CICS and is required to run the DFHDPLOY utility.
+CICSPlex System Manager \(CPSM\) is provided with CICS and is required to run the DFHDPLOY utility, and for the [`zowe cics-deploy push bundle`](cdp-CLIReadMe#push--p) to query application resources.
 CPSM should be connected to the CICS regions into which the application is being installed.